vikv1/TheWeatherCatcher/update-notes.md

 --------------------------------------
 +Added Update Notes hyperlink to the bottom right
--Advanced Stats not showing for some users, figuring out fix
+-Advanced Stats not showing for some users, figuring out fix -Website isn't very pleasant to look at on mobile devices

 # v1.1